His Royal Highness The Earl of Wessex Prince Edward KG, GCVO, SOM, AdC(P), LLD(Hon) Chancellor

 - is involved in the appointment of a Vice-Chancellor, attends other formal and informal meetings (at the University and elsewhere) and performs a consultative and advisory role on major policy and strategic matters

-As well as carrying out duties in support of The Queen both in the UK and abroad, His Royal Highness plays a very active role in the Duke of Edinburgh's Award, the programme for young people created by his father which now operates in over 140 countries and territories around the world.
+As well as carrying out duties in support of The King both in the UK and abroad, His Royal Highness plays a very active role in the Duke of Edinburgh's Award, the programme for young people which now operates in over 140 countries and territories around the world.

 The Earl of Wessex is also involved with a number of charities and organisations, particularly those connected with the performing arts, sport and young people.